What is VeChain (VET)? A beginner’s guide

 The bottom line

 There's a lot to like about VeChain.
-It's been around since 2015 – a long time in the cryptosphere – and already has a working product, some big-name partnerships and big plans for the future.
-However, there's still a degree of uncertainty surrounding the project, not only with the ongoing Thor rebrand but also the expansion into dapps.
+It's been around since 2015 – a long time in the cryptosphere – and already has a working product, big-name partnerships and big plans for the future.
+However, there's still a degree of uncertainty surrounding the project, including the rapidly developing cryptocurrency regulatory space.

-Exactly what the future holds for this platform remains to be seen, so make sure you do your own research to decide whether or not to buy any tokens.
+Exactly what the future holds for this platform remains to be seen, so make sure to do your own research before deciding whether or not to buy the associated VET and VTHO cryptocurrencies.

 Disclosure: At the time of writing the author holds IOTA and XLM.